Nowadays, several brands manufacture gaming monitors, and it can be challenging to choose the best gaming monitor with the right specifications.

-- 144Hz- This is more popular than the 120Hz and a good bet when buying a gaming monitor.
+- 144Hz- This is more popular than 120Hz and a good bet when buying a gaming monitor.
 It’s the baseline for competitive gaming.

+A good response time is one of the most important specs for a gaming monitor.
 A shorter response time is always better in a gaming monitor.
 The monitor’s response time shows the time your screen takes to change pixels from black to white.
 A higher response time can cause motion blur in fast-paced videos or gaming.
 If you’re looking for a gaming monitor, choose one with the lowest response time possible.
 For most gaming monitors, the highest response time is 5ms, while the lowest is 0.5ms.

 G-Sync and FreeSync were developed to try and eliminate screen tearing issues and improve performance.
 Each option has its own perks and drawbacks.
-Although both reduce screen tearing and stuttering, G-Sync monitors have a higher price tag than the FreeSync ones.
+Although both reduce screen tearing and stuttering, G-Sync monitors have a higher price tag than FreeSync ones.